-- Insert the NetWorker release tape or CD-ROM in a drive. - Start sysadm and select the Software->Package->Install option.
+- Create a 40000-block virtual disk and file system named usr_opt_networker (if one doesn't exist) and mount it under the mount point /usr/opt/networker.
+The NetWorker software will be loaded into this file system. - Insert the NetWorker release tape or CD-ROM in a drive. - Start sysadm and select the Software->Package->Install option.